techspotbr/mailgun-magento2/README.md

 You can access the mail logs in your [Mailgun control panel](https://mailgun.com/app/logs).

 ## Changelog

+#### 0.1.9
+- Using mailgun-php 2.4 the last version working with magento2

 #### 0.1.7
 - Fixed error in attachments